-In order to evaluate the effect of local recovery on voice quality we ran the same experiment depicted in Figure 1 and Figure 2 on top of a Spines overlay network.
-We divided the 50 msec network into 5 concatenated 10 msec links as shown in Figure 7, ran Spines with the real-time protocol on each link, and sent 10 VoIP streams in parallel from node A to node F. We generated losses with different levels of burstiness on the middle link C - D and set the threshold network latency for the G.711 codec to be 100 msec.
+50 msec network into 5 concatenated 10 msec links as shown in Figure 8, ran Spines with the real-time protocol on each link, and sent 10 VoIP streams in parallel from node A to node F. We generated losses with different levels of burstiness on the middle link C-D and set the network latency threshold for the G.711 codec to be 100 msec.

-Figure 8 presents the average PESQ score of the G.711 streams using Spines, and compares it with the results obtained when sending over UDP directly.
-Since most of the packets are received in time to be decoded at the receiver, we can see that when using Spines, regardless of burstiness, the G.711 codec can sustain on average even network losses of 7% with PSTN voice quality.
+Figure 9 presents the average PESQ score of all the sentence segments in the G.711 streams using Spines, and compares it with the results obtained when sending over UDP directly.
+Since most of the packets are received in time to be decoded at the receiver, we can see that when using Spines, regardless of burstiness, the G.711 codec can sustain on average even network losses of 7-8% with PSTN voice quality.